Multiple inference requests with kluster.ai¶

 Define the requests¶

-In this section, we’ve predefined five requests for the model to execute based on common customer use cases:
+For this particular tutorial, we predefined five requests for the model to execute based on common customer use cases:

-If you’re happy with these requests, you can simply run the code as-is.
-However, if you’d like to customize the requests, then feel free to modify the prompts (or add new ones) to make personal requests.
+If you’re happy with these requests and structure, you can simply run the code as-is.
+However, if you’d like to customize them, please modify the prompts (or add new ones) to make personal requests.

 SYSTEM_PROMPTS = {